Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 We finally enabled data-annotations for validating the DataGrid edit fields.
 This feature is now the default option once `UseValidation` on `DataGrid` is enabled.
 If you want to have any other validation method, like `Validator` for example, you just need to define it on `DataGridColumn` and it will override default data-annotation.
 We hope this new feature will help you in building your applications even more.

+### Carousel animations

+A lot of refactoring went into Carousel component and we now fully support slide animations.
+Crossfade animations are also supported.

 ### Flex utilities

 I think this is our most advanced _fluent builder_ so far.
 If you're familiar with [Bootstrap Flex](https://getbootstrap.com/docs/4.5/utilities/flex/) utilities you will find our new feature quite similar.
 We support **all** Bootstrap Flex utilities, including the media breakpoints.
 The same feature is also done for all other providers, Bulma, AntDesign, Material and eFrolic.